Life Lines

 • Replace damaged items

-• Keep box dust free
+• Keep the box dust-free

-• Place easy break seal on kit
+• Place an easy break seal on the kit

 • Ensure correct contents

-• Don't over pack box.
+• Don't overpack the box.

-IMPORTANT NO MEDICATION IS PERMITTED
+IMPORTANT: NO MEDICATION IS PERMITTED

 Risk Assessment (Step 1)